-You can find out on this page how the budget is considered, where the council's income comes from, what we will be doing in response to the public consultation and how the council plans to be spending your money in the coming year.
+You can find out on this page how the budget was approved, where the council's income comes from, what we will be doing in response to the public consultation and how we plan to be spending your money in the coming year.

 This will be achieved for 2023/24 by the use of £4.457 million of reserves.
 Whilst we have sufficient reserves to fund this deficit for at least the next 2 years, we will need identify ongoing savings and reduce this deficit in the medium term.
 This is dealt with in more detail within our Medium Term Financial Strategy 2023-2028 (PDF) [1MB]

-The budget proposals will be considered at 3 meetings where the proposals will be formally considered.
+The budget proposals were considered at 3 meetings where the proposals were formally approved.

 - Review of budget proposals at Scrutiny Committee on 31 January 2023